Ezekiel0108/linuxconfigs/README.md

 ## CREDITS

-This whole project would not be possible without the [*HyDE*](httpss://github.com/HyDE-Project/HyDE) scripts and their config files. please check them out as **they are the ones who made this possible**.
+This whole project would not be possible without the [*HyDE*](httpss://github.com/HyDE-Project/HyDE) scripts and their config files.

+please check them out as **they are the ones who made this possible**.

+The Neovim base is [*LazyVim*](https://github.com/LazyVim/LazyVim), if you want to use the nvim config files you will need to install LazyVim first.